-From Madame de Staël, Juliette also met the French mathematician Camille Jordan, French lawyer, politician, and historian Pierre-Édouard Lémontey, and Lucien Bonaparte, Napoleon Bonaparte‘s younger scandalous brother.
+From Madame de Staël, Juliette Récamier also met the French mathematician Camille Jordan, Benjamin Constant (a Swiss-French political activist and writer on politics and religion), Pierre-Édouard Lémontey (French lawyer, politician, and historian), and Napoleon Bonaparte‘s younger scandalous brother, Lucien Bonaparte.
 One person wrote of him:

 “[His] morals, even in those easy days, scandalized public opinion.
 Lucien promptly fell in love with the fair Juliette, and over the signature of ‘Romeo’ wrote her the most passionate love-letters.
 ‘Oh Juliette … life without love is but a long sleep. … Happy the moral who shall become the friend of your heart! ! ! … Well, Juliette, Romeo submits himself to the fate you reserve for him; but do not scorn him.'”

-Juliette had many other admirers than Lucien.
-To deal with the many men that found her fascinating, including Lucien, Juliette supposedly assumed an attitude of pity followed by indifference.
+Juliette Récamier was lauded for her beauty and her image was captured by many artists.
+In addition, she had many other admirers besides Lucien.
+To deal with the many men that found her fascinating she supposedly assumed an attitude of pity followed by indifference.
 However, she was not cold or heartless.
-Her admirers thought of her as possessing some sort of magical charm and once they became friends, they remained friends for life.
+Her admirers thought of her as possessing some sort of magical charm and once they became friends, they remained friends for life, like the friendships she had with Pierre-Simon Ballanche, Jean-Jacques Ampère, or Mathieu de Montmorency.

-In 1803, Madame de Stael was exiled.
+In 1803, Madame de Staël was exiled.
 Juliette was horrified and began to oppose Napoleon.
-Juliette also refused to act as lady-in-waiting to Empress consort Joséphine de Beauharnais, which created more problems for her with Napoleon.
-Moreover, many people who visited Juliette’s salon were former royalists unhappy with the government.
+She also refused to act as lady-in-waiting to the Empress, which created more problems for her with Napoleon.
+Moreover, many people who visited Juliette’s salon were former royalists unhappy with Napoleon’s government.
 These affronts soon resulted in Napoleon ordering her salon closed.